wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 T(6) = 0.08  \times T(1) + 0.92 \times T(1) / 6
 $

-and the fraction of T(6) that corresponds to the data-parallel phase is:
+and the fraction of T(6) that corresponds to the parallel phase is:

 $
 \begin{align}